dennisjackson/trust-negotiation-comments/concerns-and-risks.md

 This document summarizes the key concerns and risks identified with the Trust Expressions and Trust Anchors proposals.
 Unless otherwise specified, the analysis in this document applies equally to the Trust Expressions and Trust Anchors proposals.

-The challenges around the proposed use cases for Trust Expressions and Trust Anchors are discussed in a companion document.
-Although that document identifies numerous issues with the proposed use cases, this analysis of the risks is based on the assumption that the designs would succeed and be widely adopted.
+The challenges around the proposed use cases for Trust Expressions and Trust Anchors are discussed in a [companion document](https://github.com/dennisjackson/trust-negotiation-comments/blob/main/comments-on-usecases.md).
+Although that analysis identifies numerous issues with the proposed use cases, this discussion of the risks is based on the assumption that the designs would succeed in their goals and be widely adopted.

+## Summary

 At a high level, both proposals introduce trust negotiation to TLS.
 Trust Expressions effectively boils down to a new user-agent string exposed in the TLS Client Hello that the server can use to guide certificate selection.
 Trust Anchors uses a DNS-based mechanism to allow the server to advertise its certificates and have the client choose one.

-This change from "one certificate fits all" to trust negotiation and a multi-certificate model may seem minor but has substantial consequences for the Web PKI ecosystem.
+This change from "one certificate fits all" to trust negotiation and a multi-certificate model may seem minor but would have substantial consequences for the Web PKI.

+I believe the issues around root program divergence, fragmentation and client fingerprinting are serious and easy to foresee in the short term.
+The concerns around government abuse and mass surveillance are clearly more long term, but have a solid basis in recent events.
+It is a case of a feature designed with good intentions and described as-such by the authors, but which is ripe for exploitation by bad actors.
+Regrettably, governments are one type of organisation that are simultaneously most likely to establish root programs and also to abuse them for surveillance.

 ## Divergence and Fragmentation

 The existing ecosystem effectively requires that websites identify a single certificate that is acceptable to all clients.
 This motivates root programs, which set the policies for their clients, to agree on a homogenous set of compatible requirements.
-This is done through the CA/Browser Forum (CABF) which has a consensus-based system for updating the requirements on certificates and CAs which requires approval by both certificate consumers (Root Programs) and certificate issuers (CAs).
+This is done through the [CA/Browser Forum](https://cabforum.org/) (CABF) which has a consensus-based system for updating the requirements on certificates and CAs which requires approval by both certificate consumers (Root Programs) and certificate issuers (CAs).

 Individual Root Programs can also unilaterally enforce their own rules, but in effect can only impose stricter requirements than the CABF, (e.g. requiring additional SCTs or shorter lifetime certificates).
 This creates a ratcheting effect, where some root programs introduce a new security requirement which eventually becomes an accepted baseline, benefiting the entire ecosystem.